 Do mushrooms go off?

-According to IFCO Systems, mushrooms go off after a week or two but that can be extended by cooking and storing them.
-As a general rule, exposure to air is the biggest thing that can affect the freshness of your mushrooms, followed by whether you have already cooked it, and then the kind of mushroom you have.
+According to IFCO Systems, mushrooms go off after a week or two, but that can be extended by cooking and storing them.
+As a general rule, exposure to air is the biggest thing that can affect the freshness of your mushrooms, followed by whether you have already cooked them, and then the kind of mushroom you have.

-Bigger species of mushrooms (like porcini, shiitake, or cremini mushrooms) last longer because of their large size and less exposed surface area.
+Bigger species of mushrooms (like porcini, shiitake, or cremini) last longer because of their larger size and lower surface area.
 Smaller mushrooms like the long white enokitake or any other species of long skinny mushrooms don’t last as long, because their small surface areas make them vulnerable to oxidation.

 How long do mushrooms last?